 The Assurance Framework plays an important role in informing the production of the Annual Governance Statement and is the main tool that the Board should use in discharging overall responsibility for ensuring that an effective system of internal control is in place.

-The 2022/23 strategic risks for the ICB are:
+The 2024/25 strategic risks for the ICB are:

-SR1 – There is a risk that increasing need for healthcare intervention is not met in the most appropriate and timely way and inadequate capacity impacts the ability of the NHS in Derby and Derbyshire and upper tier Councils to deliver consistently safe services with appropriate levels of care.
+SR1 – There is a risk that increasing need for healthcare intervention is not met in the most appropriate and timely way and inadequate capacity impacts the ability of the NHS in Derby and Derbyshire and upper tier Councils to delivery consistently safe services with appropriate levels of care.

-SR2 – There is a risk that short-term operational needs hinder the pace and scale required to improve health outcomes and life expectancy.
+SR2 – There is a risk that short term operational needs hinder the pace and scale required to improve health outcomes and life expectancy.

-SR4 – There is a risk that the NHS in Derbyshire is unable to reduce costs and improve productivity to enable the ICB to move into a sustainable financial position and achieve best value from the £2.9bn available funding.
+SR4 – There is a risk that the NHS in Derbyshire is unable to reduce costs and improve productivity to enable the ICB to move into a sustainable financial position and achieve best value from the £3.4bn available funding.

 SR7 – There is a risk that decisions and actions taken by individual organisations are not aligned with the strategic aims of the system, impacting on the scale of transformation and change required.

-SR8 – There is a risk that the system does not:
+SR8 – There is a risk that the system does not establish intelligence and analytical solutions to support effective decision making.